christian-korneck/lm_feature_codes/README.md

 lm_feature_codes
 ===========

-CSV list of FlexLM, RLM, etc license feature codes and their human-readable description for various vendors (i.e. Autodesk, TheFoundry).
+CSV list of FlexLM, RLM, etc license feature codes and their human-readable descriptions for various vendors (i.e. Autodesk, TheFoundry).
 Meant as a dictionary to translate rather cryptic lm feature codes to their product names, i.e. for better license monitoring or inventory.

 Note